BLE-LTER/ble-handbook/handbook.md

 What I do:

 Run `bleutils::init_datapkg(*insert dataset_id*, *insert dataset nickname*)` in any R console.
-This will (1) create a folder named datasetid_nickname under our Austin disk Data folder, with sub-folders called FromPI and Clean > EML_generation, and (2) create a R script named datasetid.R from template with the appropriate IDs subbed into function calls.
-The parent folder defaults to "K:/Data" on my machine.
+This will (1) create a folder named datasetid_nickname under our OneDrive Data folder, with sub-folders called FromPI and Clean > EML_generation, and (2) create a R script named datasetid.R from template with the appropriate IDs subbed into function calls.
+The parent folder defaults to "K:/Data" on An's old machine.
 Modify the `base_path` argument in `init_datapkg()` if needed.
+E.g., `bleutils::init_datapkg(as.integer(31), "polar_bear_sightings", "D:/OneDrive - The University of Texas at Austin/General - BLE LTER/Data", as.integer(2023))`

 - Our dataset IDs increment from 1. `init_datapkg()` will return error if you attempt to use an ID already existing within that folder, and tell you the next available ID (i.e. the largest existing ID + 1).
 I don't see any reason right now to skip numbers, so this should work.